What is Hypothyroidism?

 Industrial food production breaks the basic laws of nature and makes a mockery of nutritional guidelines.
 As the ancient doctors of India counseled, to have value, all food should retain its pranic energy.
 It is this vibration that gives your cells the impulse to perform all their metabolic functions and the ability to communicate with each other.
 The more it is processed and the longer it sits on the shelf, the less nutritional value and pranic energy it retains.

 Since most naturopathic practitioners understand that energy is required for healing and that raw, alkaline food – especially fruit – has the most energy out of any other food in our modern world, to heal, we have to utilize its fuel and pranic vibration to correct the most delicate and difficult to heal areas of our bodies – the endocrine glands and the nervous system.

 In fact, in Vedic knowledge, the glands are associated with primary energy vortexes of the body, or the Chakras.
-They are the physical expressions of the energy hubs that connect with one another and run our bodies physically, emotionally, mentally, and spiritually.
-Their health also correlates with our ability to be in our highest potential of power and vibration.
+They are the physical expressions of the energy hubs that connect and run our bodies physically, emotionally, mentally, and spiritually.
+Their health also correlates with our ability to be at our highest potential of power and vibration.

 Applying this knowledge to the thyroid, its location in the throat corresponds to the Vedic location of the vishuddha, or the throat/5th chakra.
 Its health provides us with the capacity to express ourselves, communicate with full authenticity, be confident about our opinions, and speak our truth.

 Given that how our energy shows up in the world has a tremendous impact on the body, if we fail to exercise the throat chakra virtues, we can weaken its power, which will always show up physically in the last stages of energetic loss.